 Ivor Horn, MD, MPH

-Ivor Horn is the medical director for the Center for Diversity and Health Equity at Seattle Children’s Hospital.
+Ivor Horn is Accolade’s Chief Medical Officer.
 She is renowned for her expertise in the areas of social media and mobile technology in healthcare communications.
 The lead author on seminal papers about research in child health disparities, her work has appeared in such journals as Pediatrics, Academic Pediatrics, and the Journal of Pediatrics.
 Dr. Horn has been a featured medical expert on theToday Show and Good Morning America Health, and has contributed to features in Parenting Magazine and the Discovery Channel as well as the award-winning parenting blog, MyBrownBaby.com.

 Larry Kaiser, MD, FACS